alejandroq/graphql-drupal.meetup.edu/README.md

 GraphQL's serving specific queried data especially benefits mobile users.
 With tools and extensible options, Drupal/graphql extends a great provider, developer and consumer experiences.

-And of course, the *corner cases* (i.e version maintenance, speed of development, etc):
+Why try it over the JSON API?
+Of course the "corner cases" (i.e progressive versioning, speed of development, get it?):

 ![why are manholes round](./images/sewer-edge-case.png)

 ## GraphQL Gotchas
 - GraphQL is protocol agnostic and only depends on the I/O of strings.
 Whereas an erroneous HTTP response may return a 404, GraphQL always returns a 200.
 Health checks beware.
 - GraphQL does not rely on HTTP caching and outside of libraries like Apollo or Relay, GraphQL does not handle caching.
-- Not as self-documenting as a *well* designed RESTful API as the focus is on data and not on affordances.
+- Not as self-documenting as a well designed RESTful API as the focus is on data and not on affordances.
 - Solves some problems and introduces others

 ## Headless Drupal 8 Setup